-The CIP includes slightly over \$16 million in planned improvements for this category.
+The CIP includes slightly over \$23 million in planned improvements for this category.
 Projects are grouped into three general categories:

-- Improvements to repair deteriorated pipe and reduce sources of stormwater inflow and groundwater infiltration; for various high-priority locations throughout the service area, funding is included in the Gravity Sewer Rehabilitation Program (276-18).
-OWASA typically repairs existing, deteriorated lines by installing cured-in-place pipe (CIPP) liners or replacing individual segments between manholes.
-The combination of manhole rehabilitation and CIPP installation is an ongoing program at OWASA intended to reduce peak flows at the WWTP associated with stormwater infiltration into the collection system.
-Reducing inflow and infiltration, we reduce the energy required to pump and treat this water. - Improvements needed to accommodate present flows; and - Improvements to OWASA's "backbone" infrastructure as necessary to accommodate future flows resulting from anticipated growth.
-Notable capacity projects in the five-year CIP include Bolin Creek Interceptor at Pathway Drive (276-60), Morgan Creek Interceptor at Bartram Drive (276-59), and the Bolinwood Drive Interceptor (276-45).
+- Improvements to repair deteriorated pipe and reduce sources of stormwater inflow and groundwater infiltration; for various high-priority locations throughout the service area, funding is included in the OWASA's gravity rehabilitation programs (276-18 and 276-18 and 276-218 and <a href="276-218" - Improvements needed to accommodate present flows; and - Improvements to OWASA's "backbone" infrastructure as necessary to accommodate future flows resulting from anticipated growth.
+Notable capacity projects in the five-year CIP include Morgan Creek Interceptor at Bartram Drive and Phase 2(276-59), and the Bolinwood Drive Interceptor (276-45).